A Level Film

 Richard Gent | Monday September 17, 2012

-Categories: Analysis, Film Analysis, Shot Analysis, Hot Entries, Key Concepts, Film Language
+Categories: Hot Entries, Shot Analysis, Film Analysis, Film Language, Analysis, Key Concepts

 The Thinking Film project is comprised of DVDs of selected film clips, CD-ROMs containing downloadable, curriculum-related teaching materials to accompany the extracts as well as online CPD and additional supporting materials.
 Please click on the relevant subject icon below for further information on each pack as well as training programmes and other supporting materials.
 This project has been made possible through the generous support of the Film Distributors’ Association and all of its…